datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > fashion.

 **What is a linear page table?**
-> A linear page table is an array of page table entries and since it is so
+> Instead of using a multi-level page table, one could place it entirely in
+> virtual memory.
+This would let the virtual memory management deal with placement
-> large, it is stored in virtual memory.
+> in memory etc.

 **Translating virtual to physical page numbers for every memory access seems to significantly degrade performance.
 Why does it *usually* not?**